kumaraswini-11/ai-powered-ecommerce-platform/README.md

 ## 📄 License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
+This project is licensed under the **MIT License**.
 It is intended for educational and demonstration purposes.